Brazil’s Pantanal: Jaguar and so much more

 We will also be stunned by the masses of crocodilians here.
 It is estimated that as many as 10 million Yacare Caimans inhabit the waters of the Pantanal – the largest single concentration of crocodilians in the world!
 The sheer quantity of these creatures in some parts of the Pantanal makes for some interesting photography.

-As well as our five days of boat trips on the Rio Cuiabá in search of the wonderful Jaguar and other wildlife, we will spend the rest of our time exploring other excellent sites for wildlife photography along the famous Transpantaneira, a dirt road that runs from near Cuiabá southwards towards the border area between Brazil and Bolivia.
-The road has more than a hundred, sometimes rather dilapidated, low, wooden bridges, that runs through a variety of habitats including pastures, palm groves, gallery woodland, scrubby growth, meandering rivers, ponds and extensive flooded marshes.
+As well as our comprehensive series of boat trips on the Rio Cuiabá in search of the wonderful Jaguar and other wildlife, we will spend some time exploring other excellent sites for wildlife photography along the famous Transpantaneira, a dirt road that runs from near Cuiabá southwards towards the border area between Brazil and Bolivia.
+The road has more than a hundred bridges and runs through a variety of habitats including pastures, palm groves, gallery woodland, scrubby growth, meandering rivers, ponds and extensive flooded marshes.

 Photographic opportunities abound along the Transpantaneira.
 Here we can drive within metres of the gigantic nests of the huge and grotesque Jabiru stork, which seem to balance precariously on the crowns of the scattered trees.
 The weird haunting cries of Southern Screamers are a common early morning sound, as numerous herons, egrets and ibises fly in to throng the marshes.
 Pairs of reclusive Plumbeous Ibises feed in the shallows, away from the more boisterous species.